Install

 Verify the stack is up and running.

-kubectl get pods -n tink # verify all pods are running kubectl get svc -n tink # Verify the tink-stack service has the IP you specified with $LB_IP under the EXTERNAL-IP column kubectl get jobs -n tink # Verify the download-hook job has completed
+kubectl get pods -n tinkerbell # verify all pods are running kubectl get svc -n tinkerbell # Verify the tinkerbell service has the IP you specified with $LB_IP under the EXTERNAL-IP column

 In order to start using the Tinkerbell stack and running Workflows, you will need to have Machines to provision and you’ll need to create Hardware, Template, and Workflow objects.
 See the docs on Hardware, Templates, and Workflows for more information.